 - The Grove United Methodist Church, Woodbury

 - St. John the Evangelist Episcopal Church, St. Paul

 - Trinity Lutheran Church, Lindstrom

 - University Lutheran Church of Hope, Minneapolis

-As you are able, become a Sustaining Congregation with an annual donation of any amount that is meaningful.
-The suggested level is $500.
+As you are able, be a Sustaining Congregation with an annual donation of any amount that is meaningful.
+The suggested level is $500 per year.

 At the end of each program year, we ask that you report your accomplishments.
 Let's celebrate your successes and the impact of your work!